 Rather than having a strap that cuts across your dog’s shoulders, shortening her gait, the Freedom Harness is shaped by my beloved Y-shape design.

 As a front-clip harness, the Freedom Harness works by pulling your dog’s weight to the side.
 This reduces pulling strength but can be easily tangled and causes your dog to walk a bit diagonally if she keeps pulling.
-You probably want to remove your harness after a walk, too.

 There are martingales available in full fabric or with a chain cinch.
 Unlike a choke collar, martingales only close to a pre-set size, so your dog can’t slip out of the collar but also won’t suffocate herself trying to pull!